PeterBengtson/control-tower-log-aggregator/README.md

 3. GLACIER DEEP_ARCHIVE - the final storage class for log files >= 200K.

-As the application deletes the original files after having aggregated them into larger files, the vast majority of your log files will be in STANDARD_IA, not in STANDARD.
+As the application deletes the original files after having aggregated them into larger files, the vast majority of your processed recent log files will be in STANDARD_IA, not in STANDARD.
-Originals only live for a day after which they are permanently deleted.
+Originals using STANDARD only live for a day.
+This also results in cost savings, even before the transition to DEEP_ARCHIVE is done.

 ## Installation